SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Feature_Release_10.4/Cube_10.4.2.md

 When a card in tab layout was closed before it had fully been loaded, DataMiner Cube could leak memory due to list boxes not being cleared from memory.

-#### DataMiner Cube: Memory leaks when opening/closing alarm cards and 'Alarm Console' or 'Cube sides' section of the 'Settings' window [ID_38054]
+#### Memory leaks when opening/closing alarm cards and 'Alarm Console' or 'Cube sides' section of the 'Settings' window [ID_38054]

 <!-- MR 10.2.0 [CU22]/10.3.0 [CU11]/10.4.0 [CU0] - FR 10.4.2 -->